BLOG

 Even though locating and cutting off all the ties that exist between inactive users and the Salesforce org can be a tough task, it is still the best course of action.

-Legacy solutions
+Legacy Solutions

 Licenses

 More is not always better.
-We quite often see businesses that buy Salesforce editions without any consultations, and then find themselves with solutions that don't fit their business needs and requirements.
+We quite often see businesses that buy Salesforce editions without any consultations and then find themselves with solutions that don't fit their business needs and requirements.
 It's not rare to overspend on extra licenses that aren't used or buy products that don't bring any particular value.

 So what to do?

-Action Plan: Improve Your Salesforce Performance
+Action Plan: Improve Your Org Performance with Salesforce Auditing and Monitoring

 Investigate.
 Do the cleaning.
 Build new processes.